biowasm/biowasm/README.md

         <tag>.json   Configuration file with info about which WebAssembly features are needed (see ssw for an example); branch- or tag-specific (optional)
 ```

+Finally, you can edit `config/tools.json` to make sure your new tool gets deployed.

 ## Deploy changes

 * Changes merged are auto-deployed via GitHub Actions to `cdn-stg.biowasm.com/v2`.